AJMansfield/Intelligence-Core-Public/kttu02.md

 Your thoughts turn to the rover you left at the far side of the canyon.
 Most of the equipment you'll need is still there, and as far as you've been able to discern there's no way to actually drive it here without going thousands of miles out of the way.
-Perhaps you can rig a rope across the canyon and bring it across in pieces with pullies, but you'd need to acquire those things first, and doing it purely by yourself would take a very long time.
+Perhaps you can rig a rope across the canyon and bring it across in pieces with pulleys, but you'd need to acquire those things first, and doing it purely by yourself would take a very long time.